Striped skunk: Disease

 The striped skunk is one of the major carriers of the rabies virus, second only to raccoons in the US where skunks are 25% of annual cases.
 Skunks are the primary hosts in the north- and south-central United States as well as in Canada.
 Cases of rabies in this species are generally epizootic and recurrent.
 They are also host for the canine parvovirus and may also suffer from leptospirosis.
+A striped skunk from Texas was found to be a host of an intestinal acanthocephalan worm, Pachysentis canicola.

 Relationships with humans

 In culture

 The striped skunk is commonly featured in the myths and oral traditions of Native Americans.
 Some stories try to explain its striped pattern or how it got its smell.
 Skunks fill various roles in legends and may be featured as heroes, villains, tricksters, or monsters.
 For the Muscogee people, the skunk represented family loyalty and defense of loved ones.
 The Winnebago people used the skunk to symbolize vanity, being beautiful on the outside but ugly on the inside.

 The striped skunk was once called the "emblem of America" by Ernest Thompson Seton.
 It has been prevalent in modern popular culture, being the subject of various jazz and funk songs like Cab Calloway's "Skunk Song" and the Brecker Brothers' "Some Skunk Funk".
 The skunk connection in these genres may be due to the term "funk" being a term for strong odor.
 The novelty song "Dead Skunk" by Loudon Wainwright III was popular in the early 1970s.
-Skunks are also popular characters in children's stories, comics and cartoons, most notably the Warner Bros character Pepé Le Pew and the Disney character Flower of the 1942 animated film Bambi, their musky odor making them a source of fear and ostracization.
+Skunks are also popular characters in children's stories, comics and cartoons, most notably the Warner Bros. character Pepé Le Pew and the Disney character Flower from the 1942 animated film Bambi, their musky odor making them a source of fear and ostracization.